ltwalt/Walts-World/content/post/Wilson Price/index.md

 The original RASP paper was rejected as being too non-analytical.
 Eventually, the implementation story was cut, and the RASP paper was published in May 2018.
 That left the implementation story still to be told.
 Fortunately, I was invited to participate in the **Handbook of Military and Defense Operations Research** by Dr. Natalie Scala.
 I immediately connected with Wilson to tell him I had found the perfect place for our story.
 He agreed, and we began work on what would become *Chapter 12 - Why Won't They Use Our Model?*.

 I will always cherish my lunches with Wilson.
-I will always be thankful for his friendship and collaboration in writing about the importance of using analytics to create change instead of just developing elegant models for papers.
+I am thankful for his friendship and collaboration in writing about the importance of using analytics to create change instead of just developing elegant models for papers.
+Hopefully, in the future, I can carry on the torch of spreading this message.

 Rest in peace, Wilson.